muchaeljohn739337-cloud/advancia-platform-backup/POST_LAUNCH_ROADMAP.md

 # ✅ Outcome

-By adapting your roadmap with **milestones, dependencies, and tool integration**, you’ll keep Advvancia **lean, focused, and scalable**.
+By adapting your roadmap with **milestones, dependencies, and tool integration**, you’ll keep Advancia **lean, focused, and scalable**.

 ⚡ You can start simple (Kanban in Notion or Trello) and layer in milestones/dependencies as the project grows.